sametcaka/SU2_wiki_images/Inviscid-Bump-in-a-Channel.md

 ## Resources

-The resources for this tutorial can be found in the  directory TestCases/euler/channel/ .
-You will need the configuration file (inv_channel.cfg) and the mesh file (mesh_channel_256x128.su2).
+The mesh (mesh_channel_256x128.su2) for this tutorial can be found in the "TestCases" repository under euler/channel/ and the configuration file (inv_channel.cfg) can be found in the "SU2" repository under TestCases/euler/channel/ .

 ## Tutorial